Cesium1289/CS410P-Half-Rate/README.md

 **To build this program**
 To be able to build this program, you will need to install the following to get the program to run.

-*Installs the sfml library that is used*
+*Installs the sfml library that is used:*
 **sudo apt-get install libsfml-dev**

-*Installs the g++ compiler that is used to compile the program* **sudo apt-get install g++**
+*Installs the g++ compiler that is used to compile the program:*
+**sudo apt-get install g++**